 Ce document est actuellement uniquement disponible en Anglais.
 Merci pour votre compréhension.

-In early 2022, Discogs will start collecting Supply of Goods VAT on items imported into Norway and Electronic Service Fee VAT on the fees Norwegian resident sellers pay to use the Discogs platform.
+In 2023, Discogs will start collecting Supply of Goods VAT on items imported into Norway and Electronic Service Fee VAT on the fees Norwegian resident sellers pay to use the Discogs platform.

 Electronic Service Fee VAT

-Electronic service fee VAT is assessed on Discogs’ sales fee and is paid by sellers based in Norway on domestic and international orders.
+Electronic service fee VAT is assessed on Discogs’ selling fee and is paid by sellers based in Norway on domestic and international orders.